PrimarySecondary

 Back-to-school bingo

-Help your new class get to know each other with this fun back to school bingo game.
+Help your new class get to know each other with this fun back-to-school bingo game.
 The aim is to fill up the whole board bingo board, while also getting to know your new classmates better!

 Back to school activities from Plazoom

-Literacy resources website Plazoom has a range of lovely back to school activities and resource packs that you can download.
+Literacy resources website Plazoom has a range of lovely back-to-school activities and resource packs that you can download.

 Use this free KS2 resource pack to encourage students to set their goals for the upcoming year.
 You get a PowerPoint, printable booklet and teacher notes.